Last Updated on October 22, 2022

 Fractal adaptive moving average FRAMA (backtest strategy)

 Many new forms of moving averages have been created, but not all of them are easy to calculate.
 The fractal adaptive moving average is one of those unique moving averages, but it offers great prospects.
 Let’s take a look to find out what it is.
 Can we make profitable fractal adaptive moving average strategies in the markets?
+What are the best settings?

 Yes, simple moving average strategies do work.
 Our backtests show that a simple moving average can be used profitably for both mean-reversion and trend-following strategies on stocks.